cylc/cylc-doc/src/tutorial/scheduling/integer-cycling.rst

       .. tip::

-         By default ``cylc graph`` displays the first three cycles of a suite.
+         By default ``cylc graph`` displays the first three cycles of a workflow.
          You can tell ``cylc graph`` to visualise the cycles between two points by providing them as arguments, for instance the following example would show all cycles between ``1`` and ``5`` (inclusive)::